As an acupuncturist, you'll use your open, non-judgemental nature to put clients at ease as you restore the body's natural healing process

 Since acupuncturists are generally self-employed, vacancy adverts are limited.
 For more information on setting up a business, see self-employment.

-As it's likely you will be self-employed, it's important to maintain contact with professional organisations to benefit from opportunities for training and development.
+As it's likely you'll be self-employed, it's important to maintain contact with professional organisations to benefit from opportunities for training and development.

 Continuing professional development (CPD) and training seminars are run by colleges and professional organisations, such as the BAcC, which acupuncturists are encouraged to attend.